KChen-lab/Cyclum-Demo/README.md

 # Cyclum-Demo:
-A self-contained [demo](https://github.com/KChen-lab/Cyclum-Demo/blob/master/mESC.ipynb) of Cyclum, ships with the mESC data.
+A self-contained [demo in Jupyter notebook](https://github.com/KChen-lab/Cyclum-Demo/blob/master/mESC.ipynb) of Cyclum, ships with the mESC data.
+A simple [downstream analysis](mesc_analysis.nb.html) is available.

 The demo is available in "mESC.ipynb".
 It is accessible through jupyter notebook.
 Instruction for each step is available in the notebook.
 The expected output is available in "mESC.html".
 On a computer equipped with an Cuda-ready GPU, it will take about 20 minutes to run.
 If only CPU is available, it may take around 1 hour.